-- No later than the mid-point of the semester in which the exemption exam is requested, student meets with program chair to request an exemption exam.
+No later than the withdrawal date of the semester in which the exemption exam is requested, student meets with program chair to request an exemption exam.
 Program Chair explains the exemption process, gathers information from the student to determine eligibility, and upon verification of eligibility, provides the request form to the student to begin the process.

 The internship program provides related work experience in a student’s program of study prior to graduation.
 Internship is an option as an elective or as a required part of several diploma and degree programs.
 It is taken upon completion of prerequisites and with program advisor approval.
 Students are required to sign in agreement of internship responsibilities and understand that a large portion of their grade is determined by an external business entity.
 Students should see their faculty program advisors for more information.

 A student who wishes to contest a final course grade must first institute an informal appeals process through the instructor who awarded the grade or made the decision.
 A student must make every effort to resolve the appeal through initially contacting the instructor by phone, email, or personal visit before filing a formal appeal.
 The appeal must be filed within two weeks from the date that the student learned or reasonably should have learned of the grade.